 a.
-Methods for Discovery: Financial Accountability
+Methods for Discovery: Financial Accountability Assurance: The State must demonstrate that it has designed and implemented an adequate system for ensuring financial accountability of the waiver program.

-State financial oversight exists to assure that claims are coded and paid for in accordance with the reimbursement methodology specified in the approved waiver.
 (For waiver actions submitted before June 1, 2014, this assurance read "State financial oversight exists to assure that claims are coded and paid for in accordance with the reimbursement methodology specified in the approved waiver.")